hrajshri/hrajshri/README.md

 # 💫 About Me:
-Im currently working on various Web UI automation tools<br>Im also learning How AI can can be used to fast track testing and it can revolutionize modern day testing
+Im currently working on various Web UI automation tools<br>Im also learning "how AI can can be used to fast track testing and how it can revolutionize modern day testing"

 ## 🌐 Socials: